Monday - Friday 9am - 5pm

 Posted on 05/09/2021 by Room to GrowRoom to Grow

 Sending the kids off to secondary school is a huge landmark.
-Moving from the small, safe, and familiar world of primary school to the big halls (and bigger kids) of a secondary can be overwhelming for some parents let alone their children!
-Once you’ve taken some time to come to terms with the fact that your little ones aren’t so little any more, here are some ways to help them prepare too.
+Moving from the small, safe, and familiar world of primary school to the big, often intimidating halls of a secondary can be overwhelming for some parents let alone their children!
+Once you’ve taken some time to come to terms with the fact that your little ones aren’t so little anymore it’s time to help your children to start preparing for secondary school.

 Attend Open Days

-As any of life’s natural worriers will recognise, the unknown is often the scariest.
+As most of us will attest to, the unknown is often the scariest.
 Kids have a lot to take in during their first year at secondary school and not knowing what they’re walking into can add to that stress.
 If you can, attend their future school’s open day or take them on a visit so they can have a look around.
 Just getting an idea of the layout of the halls or the way the buildings look can help to put their minds at rest.

 Encourage Self Discipline